penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 In this chapter, we will walk through the process of installing the Zabbix server.
 There are many different ways to setup a Zabbix server.
-We will cover the most common setups with MariaDB and PostgreSQL on Ubuntu and on Rocky Linux.
+We will cover the most common setups with MariaDB and PostgreSQL on RHEL- and SLES-based distro's and Ubuntu.

 Before beginning the installation, it is important to understand the architecture of Zabbix.